 To change a key signature:

-Musician will indicate that the key signature has been selected by highlighting it with the color blue.
-Musician will also display the Key Signature Palette.
+Musician will indicate that the key signature has been selected by highlighting it with the color blue, and will also display the Key Signature Dialog as show above.

 To insert a key signature in the middle of a measure: